Work

 Rapid-fire book covers

 I love to read.
-When I finish a book I’ve enjoyed, I challenge myself to design a new cover in under 30 minutes.
+When I finish a book I’ve enjoyed, I challenge myself to design a new cover in under 30 minutes, using my own photography where I can.

 Minimalist book cover design for 'Living the Beatles Legend' by Kenneth Womack, featuring a clean white layout with four tea cups and modern sans-serif typography.